norman2112/agileplaceMCPserver/README.md

 ## OKR Authentication

-The OKR integration uses OAuth2 client credentials flow:
+The OKR integration uses OAuth2 client credentials flow.
+You need to generate OAuth2 credentials in Planview Admin before using the OKR tools.

+### Generating a Bearer Token

+To generate OAuth2 credentials for OKR API access:

+1. In **Planview Admin**, on the **Settings** screen, click the **OAuth2 credentials** tab.
+2. Click **Create OAuth2 credentials**.
+3. Enter a **Name** for the credential.
+4. Click the **Application** list and select **OKRs Integration**.
+5. Click **Create OAuth2 credentials**.
+6. Copy the **Client ID** and **Client Secret** and store them in a secure location.
+You can click the icons to the right of each field to copy them to your clipboard.

+   ⚠️ **WARNING**: For security reasons, you cannot view the client secret after you click Close.
+If your credentials are not secure, your account can be vulnerable to unexpected or malicious actors.

+7. Click **Close**.

+### How It Works

+Once you have the OAuth2 credentials:
-1. Client ID and Secret are exchanged for an access token
+1. The server automatically exchanges Client ID and Secret for an access token
 2. Tokens are cached and automatically refreshed when expired
 3. Tokens are valid for 1 hour and refreshed 5 minutes before expiry
 4. Automatic retry on 401 errors with fresh token

+Add the credentials to your `config.env` file or Claude Desktop configuration (see Configuration sections above).

 ## Available Tools